petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-workflow-with-publications.md

 1. Select the *Workflow* tab.

-   Task-related information is displayed in the tab: The workflow task's status, assignee, name, creation date, due date, usages, comments, and activities.
+   Task-related information appears in the tab: the workflow task's status, assignee, name, creation date, due date, usages, comments, and activities.

 1. Click *Assign to...* to assign the workflow task to an available user.